 All of South America, and this land called Uruguay, was occupied by large groups of indigenous Indians long before the Europeans arrived.

-When the Spanish Explorer, Juan Diaz de Solis, came ashore in the area in 1516, his welcoming was rather unfriendly, as Solis, and most of his landing party were promptly killed by Indians.
+When the Spanish Explorer, Juan Diaz de Solis, came ashore in the area in 1516, his welcoming was rather unfriendly, as Solis, and most of his landing parties were promptly killed by Indians.

 In 1680, the Portuguese founded Colonia on the edge of the River Plate, directly across from the Spanish-controlled city of Buenos Aires.